codahale/veil-go/README.md

 inside the AEAD stream.

-To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral header public key and recipient's secret key.
-When a header is successfully decrypted, the ephemeral header secret key and the sender's public key is used to re-derive the shared secret, and the message is decrypted.
+To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral header public key and recipient's private key.
+When a header is successfully decrypted, the ephemeral header private key and the sender's public key is used to re-derive the shared secret, and the message is decrypted.
 The signature is verified against an SHA-512 hash of the message, assuring authenticity.